All variables are generated via the appropriate transformation of

 then:

-positive-definite, the negative eigenvalues are replaced with 0.k
+positive-definite, the negative eigenvalues are replaced with \(0\).k with correlation matrix

 accuracy in most situations.
 It may be unsuccessful in more difficult to